How To Get A Wardrobe Like Jessica Pearson

 Jessica Pearson doesn’t have much of a defined waist, she’s got a shaped backside that you can see when she stands side on, but generally, she’s got a relatively athletic figure.
 Adding a waist belt, extra ruffles and shape around the bust and hips and a belt will always help.
 Dresses that gather around the waist and are sewn off centre (like a wrap dress) will always give the illusion of a smaller waist.
 You can also wear 3/4 sleeves to bring more attention to your waist!
 And voila!
 You have that cinch you’ve always wanted!

 There seems to be an assumption in the fashion industry that women above a size 16 don’t work corporate jobs because fabulous clothes in this size are a little harder to come by.
 Not to worry too much, we’ll be doing a post on that soon!
 If you are a little curvier, you can still embody this style.
-Wear those pencil skirts and focus on wearing those skirts on your high waist, wearing eye catching necklines and collars and adding a nude shoe to elongate the leg.
-The more you tailor your look, the more flattered your shape will be.
+Wear those pencil skirts and focus on wearing those skirts on your high waist, wearing eye-catching necklines and collars and adding a nude shoe to elongate the leg.
+The more you tailor your look, the more Jessica Pearson-esque your style will be.

 Lastly, I hope you enjoyed learning how to get a wardrobe like Jessica Pearson because there’s going to be more posts like this in the future.
-If there are any characters from films or television whose style you are head over heels for but don’t know how to get – pop on over to my contacts page or leave a comment below and tell me all about it!
+If there are any characters from films or television whose style you are head over heels for but don’t know how to get – leave a comment below and tell me all about it!